shamal9272/gitfirstprogram/README.md

 # gitfirstprogram
-This is my first repository in github. author - shamal saste
+This is my first repository in github author - shamal saste